 In Her Hands: The Story of Sculptor Augusta Savage.
 Author Alan Schroeder admits it was difficult to research the very private Augusta Savage (1892-1962).
 The story focuses on Savage’s youth up until her entrance into art school and her discovery of the importance to “sculpt what she knows.”
 There is an afterward with photos and more information about the artist.
 Savage is not very well know, but after reading this book I am curious to see more of her work!

-Coretta Scott, written by playwright and poet, Ntozake Shange, is a wonderful, lyrical recounting of the civil rights leader and wife of Dr. Martin Luther King, Jr. Shange’s imagry brings Coretta’s world to life.
+Coretta Scott by Ntozake Shange, is a wonderful, lyrical recounting of the civil rights leader and wife of Dr. Martin Luther King, Jr. Shange’s imagry brings Coretta’s world to life.
 The text is not dense, like many of these biographies, but there is still much to engage children.
 As usual, Kadir Nelson’s illustrations glow.

 Little Melba and Her Big Trombone by Katheryn Russell-Brown.
 A charming story about little known musician Melba Doretta Liston who taught herself to play the trombone when she was only 7!
 This is an extremely well-written jazz picture book about a musician you will wish you had known about much, much earlier!

 The Little Piano Girl: The Story of Mary Lou Williams, Jazz Legend by Ann Ingalls and Maryann Macdonald focuses on the childhood of amazing pianist Mary Lou Williams and her impoverished background in Pittsburg where she charmed the neighbors with her magical playing.
 As a biography I felt it lacked a sense of urgency and interest about an important figure in history, but as the story of an extraordinary girl who overcame hardship to be accepted for her talent it is interesting and I think music-loving kids will enjoy the story.